mockoon/mockoon.com/content/docs/latest/route-responses/dynamic-rules.md

 For **body** and **query string**, if the property is an array, Mockoon will automatically check in the array if at least one item matches the value.

+> 🛠️ Use our online [JSONPath and object-path evaluator](/tools/json-object-path-evaluator/) to test your JSONPath or object-path syntaxes and view the results in real-time.

 ### 3. Invert operator

 You can invert the **comparison operator** (**!** equals, **!** regex match, etc.) by toggling on the exclamation mark button: